Fallenstedt/twitter-stream/README.md

 		panic("No token found!")
 	}

-	// With an access token, you can create a new twitter_stream and start streaming api := twitter_stream.NewTwitterStream(token.AccessToken)
+	// With an access token, you can create a new twitterstream and start streaming api := twitterstream.NewTwitterStream(token.AccessToken)
 	api.Stream.StartStream()

 	// If you do not put this in a go routine, you will stream forever